 To some, a car's engine may seem like an impossibly complicated hunk of mystical machinery.
 While that's not too far from the truth for many modern engines, there are still some easily serviceable items on even the most high-tech cars.
 Spark plugs especially are among the easiest parts to replace in any given engine.
 All it requires is carefully following some basic steps and a handful of basic tools.

 But chances are, if you're here, it's because you know it's time to change your spark plugs.
 So let's get started.

 This is a good project for new DIYers

 Once you've gathered all of the tools you need, as well as the correct spark plugs for your car and spark plug wires (if necessary), you may want to drape an old blanket or towel over the fenders of your car so that you won't mar the paint as you lean into the engine bay.
-It's also good practice to disconnect the positive terminal on your car battery when working on anything electrical.
+It's also good practice to disconnect the negative terminal of your car battery when working on anything electrical.

 Thoroughly clean the area around your spark plugs.
 Once you remove the spark plug, you'll have an open hole directly into the inside of your engine, and any dirt or debris around the spark plug can fall straight in and cause serious wear or damage to your engine — something that should be avoided, for obvious reasons.

 You can use compressed air to blow the area clean and/or a cleaner/degreaser spray and shop towels to loosen and remove any gunk around the spark plug.
 Be sure to wear eye protection if you'll be using compressed air or a spray cleaner.

 Once you have the area around each spark plug clear of any oil, dirt or other debris, it's time to start the actual replacement process.